Disposing of X-Ray Equipment in Texas

 Checking Components for PCBs

-If your X-ray system was manufactured before 1979, then the transformers and capacitors in it might contain oil made with polychlorinated biphenyls (PCBs).
+If your X-ray system was manufactured before 1979, the transformers and capacitors in it might contain oil made with polychlorinated biphenyls (PCBs).
 Before disposing of these machines, you (the owner) must have them tested for PCB content.

 The concentration of PCBs detected in the analysis will determine your options for disposing of each component.
 For guidance in disposing of PCB wastes in Texas, see Polychlorinated Biphenyl (PCB) Wastes: Disposal and Recycling.